ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

     }
 }

-// Technically not possible in Java since there is no multiple inheritance. class HalfOrc extends Human, Orc {}
+// Not possible in Java since there is no multiple inheritance. class HalfOrc extends Human, Orc {}

 class Application {